HolyBlackCat/cpp-tutorials/articles/recommended_compiler_flags.md

 Some extensions have standard alternatives (e.g. `std::vector<int> array(n);` can replace `int array[n];` above).

 Even if you intentionally do want to use an extension, this isn't a good reason to remove this flag.
-Instead, there are ways to disable those checks for certain *parts* of your code.
+Instead there are ways to disable those checks for certain *parts* of your code.

 #### Alternative flags: `-pedantic` and `-Wpedantic`

 Some people use `-pedantic` or `-Wpedantic` instead of `-pedantic-errors`.
-The first two have the same effect, and unlike `-pedantic-errors` they produce warnings rather than errors.
+Those two have the same effect, and unlike `-pedantic-errors` they produce warnings rather than errors.

 </details>